What are Beneficiaries of a Will

 If an executor isn’t doing their job properly, a beneficiary can make an application in court and depending on what the issue is, may ask for reports on how an executor did their job.
 If a beneficiary has a strong enough case, they can even make an application to have the executor removed.

-Can a beneficiary be the executor of a will?
+Can a beneficiary of a will be the executor of a will?

 An executor can also be a beneficiary of the same will.
 This is common as many Australians choose to name friends or family as the executor of their will.
 The responsibilities stay the same, but they often come with some added pressure.
 Beneficiaries that are also executors will need to work extra hard to make sure that everything they do is right and well documented.